Find Your Perfect School

 1903 W Michigan Ave, Kalamazoo MI 49008-5200

-This accelerated degree program accepts undergraduate students to earn their M.S. in Computer Science degree at an accelerated pace.
+This accelerated degree program accepts undergraduate students to earn their online Master of Science in Computer Science degree at an accelerated pace.
 Their 5000-level courses can be credited toward the graduate degree; up to 12 credits, but no fewer than six credits can be counted.

 Students can select between the thesis and non-thesis track depending on their career goals and preference.
 Both tracks, however, involve the completion of 140 combined credits in the undergraduate and graduate phases.